igorbelo/0plusxtest/README.md

 - for querying images would use a full-text search solution (elasticsearch or solr) depending on the complexity and scability needed...
 - `django-filters` library is a good way to provide a generic mechanism to filter resources as well (multiple fields, type cast etc.)
 - put database credentials and secrets in environment variables
+- would remove the HTML interface for performing requests to the API